briedel/gosync3/README.md

 * This is a BETA.
 It does not have all the necessary features, like creating a group in Globus, to act as a full replacement yet.
 *  This version uses Globus Nexus client based on the Globus SDK created by Stephen Rosen.
 This is not an official product of the Globus team.
 It is maintained though.

+## Workflow

+The general workflow for GOSync3 is that first we retrieve all the groups associated with the Globus `Administrator` user (called root user from here on out) for the `connect` group in Globus Groups.
+For this list of groups, we then retrieve the group summary.
+This step is necessary at the moment because the groups summary includes the number of active members.
+Once we all the necessary information for groups, the new groups are created and existing groups are updated.

+For creating and updating users the workflow is a little bit more complicated.
+First, we retrieve all users and their summary, i.e. profile, associated with the root group, i.e. `connect`.
+This will allow us to update most of the user information, except for the user's group memberships.
+To get the user's group membership, we will retrieve the group to users mapping, i.e. loop through all groups we retrieved above and get their group members.
+This mapping will then be inverted, i.e. create a user to groups mapping.
+We can now add the user's group membership to the user profile and add the user to or update the user in the JSON object.

 ## Prerequisites

 GOSync3 requires two Python packages: